-- The Transportation Fund increased by 23% in 2020.
-The 3% COLA, 3 new positions and capital purchases make up the bulk of this increase. - The Recreational Capital Construction Fund decreased 100%.
-This fund was fully expended in 2019. - The Impact Fee Fund increased by 137% and the SPLOST funds increased by 62%.
-Budgets in these two funds vary based on current projects. - The RRDA Fund decreased by 45% due to a budgeted one-time transfer of \$4.0M from the General Fund in 2019 to pay down debt.
-In 2020, the General Fund will transfer \$2.0M for debt paydown.
+- The Parks and Recreation Fund increased by 17% in 2021.
+The majority of the increase over 2020 actuals was due to the pandemic.
+Fewer activities were held during the summer of 2020. - The Transportation Fund increased by 31% in 2021.
+The 4% COLA and capital purchases make up the bulk of this increase. - The Fire Fund increased by 18%.
+The 8% COLA, 11 new positions and increased Health Care costs account for the increase. - The Impact Fee Fund increased by 811% and the SPLOST funds increased by 13%.
+Budgets in these two funds vary based on current projects. - The RRDA Fund decreased by 70% due to a budgeted one-time transfer of \$2.0M from the General Fund in 2020 to pay down debt.
+In 2021, the General Fund will not transfer additional funds for debt payment.